BretFisher/jekyll-serve/README.md

 1. `webrick` errors during startup.

-    - As of April 2021, this image uses Ruby 3.0, and Jekyll is still on 4.2 (released 12/2020).
+    - As of April 2021, Ruby 3.0 is out, and Jekyll is still on 4.2 (released 12/2020).
-    Jekyll 4.2 doesn't have `webrick` listed as a dependency, so we'll have to manually add it to Gemfile for now.
+    Jekyll 4.2 doesn't have `webrick` listed as a dependency, so we'll have to manually add it to Gemfile for now if you want to use Ruby 3.0.
     Ruby 3.0 removed this bundled gems so you'll need to add them manually if you use them: `sdbm`, `webrick`, `net-telnet`, `xmlrpc`.
 Hopefully Jekyll 4.3 will have `webrick` listed as a Jekyll dependency (it is fixed in Jekyll master branch) so manually updating Gemfiles won't be needed.
+    - Note this image was reverted back to Ruby 2.x in June 2021 to prevent the issues found in 3.0

 ## Q&A